netdata/netdata/streaming/README.md

 For netdata v1.9+, streaming can also be monitored via `access.log`.

-### Securing the communication
+### Securing streaming communications

 Netdata does not activate TLS encryption by default.
-To encrypt the connection, you first need to [enable TLS support](../web/server/#enabling-tls-support) on the master.
-With encryption enabled on the receiving side, we need to instruct the slave to use SSL as well.
+To encrypt streaming connections, you first need to [enable TLS support](../web/server/#enabling-tls-support) on the master.
+With encryption enabled on the receiving side, you need to instruct the slave to use TLS/SSL as well.
 On the slave's `stream.conf`, configure the destination as follows:

 ```
 [stream]
     destination = host:port:SSL
 ```

-The word SSL appended to the end of the destination tells the slave that the connection must be encrypted.
+The word `SSL` appended to the end of the destination tells the slave that connections must be encrypted.

+??? info "Differences in TLS and SSL terminology"
+    While Netdata uses Transport Layer Security (TLS) 1.2 to encrypt communications rather than the obsolete SSL protocol, it's still common practice to refer to encrypted web connections as `SSL`.
+Many vendors, like Nginx and even Netdata itself, use `SSL` in configuration files, whereas documentation will always refer to encrypted communications as `TLS` or `TLS/SSL`.

 #### Certificate verification

-When SSL is enabled on the slave, the default behavior will be do not connect with the master unless the server's certificate can be verified via the default chain.
-In case you want to avoid this check, add to the slave's `stream.conf` the following:
+When TLS/SSL is enabled on the slave, the default behavior will be to not connect with the master unless the server's certificate can be verified via the default chain.
+In case you want to avoid this check, add the following to the slave's `stream.conf` file:

 ```
 [stream]